Phantom Income in Divorce

 Phantom income in a divorce can impact alimony (or spousal maintenance as it is called in Texas) and child support obligations as well.
 Although in Texas the courts will only grant spousal maintenance in limited circumstances, the courts often consider a person’s gross monthly income in determining an appropriate amount of spousal maintenance.
 As such, if a person has phantom income, it can affect the obligation imposed on the person.
 Similarly, child support obligations are determined in part by the monthly resources of the parent paying support.
 If a person has phantom income, then his or her child support obligation will likely be higher than it would be absent the phantom income.
 While a parent may be tempted to argue that the courts should disregard phantom income in determining child support obligations, the Texas courts have specifically held that some types of phantom income should be included as part of a person’s income for determining an appropriate amount of child support.Confer with a Knowledgeable Divorce Lawyer in Dallas

 All income is relevant in a divorce, including phantom income.
 If you are considering ending your marriage, an attorney can advise you regarding the possible ramifications that any phantom income may have on the financial aspects of a divorce.
 At McClure Law Group, we take pride in helping people navigate the financial and emotional complexities that come with a divorce, and we will work hard to help you seek a fair outcome.
-We have an office in Dallas and are available by appointment at our Collin County office in Plano.
 We represent people in divorce cases in Dallas, Richardson, Garland, Irving, Fort Worth, Rockwall, McKinney, and Frisco.
 We also assist people with other family law matters in cities throughout Dallas, Denton, Grayson, Rockwall, Collin, and Tarrant Counties.
 You can reach us at 214.692.8200 or via our form online to set up a meeting.